This post contains affiliate links. Read the full disclosure here.

 This vegan edible cookie dough recipe is the perfect quick and easy sweet treat.
 It’s completely safe to eat, ready in under 10 minutes, and all you need are 8 ingredients.
 Because let’s be honest - eating the cookie dough is the best part of making cookies anyway right?!

 If you’re visiting Cookie Dough Diaries you can probably safely assume that the person behind the blog (me), loves cookie dough.
-And your assumption would be correct.
-I love cookie dough of all kinds - sugar cookie dough, chocolate covered cookie dough, brownie batter cookie dough… I love it all.

 This vegan edible cookie dough recipe is adapted from one of my favourite cookie recipes on the blog - small batch chocolate chip cookies.